dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 -  Reward is not the most important in RL.md

 ## Arguments
 - Reinforcement Learning process includes an agent takes an action which affects the environment, and the environments gives reward and provides state to the agent.
-- But in reality, there are more layers when it comes to deploying
+- But in reality, there are more layers when it comes to deploying policy trained from RL.
+- Action goes into control input